sin5678/inav_cn_wiki/Fixed-wing-guide.md

 * Do entire [sensor calibration](https://github.com/iNavFlight/inav/wiki/Sensor-calibration).
 (Level should be the angle of the plane itself when flying straight)

+* Select an preset that fits your airplane the best. ( INAV 1.6 )

 * Select your Mixer.
 (Airplane, Flying Wing or custom airplane)

 ### Step 2, hooking everything up.